MrRanjan12/MrRanjan12/README.md

 - **AI-Powered Apps** with voice translation, real-time interaction, and computer vision

 ### 🛠 Projects I'm Building:
-- 🔭 A Panchang Calendar app (with web scraping backend)
+- 🔭 A Telegram-bot and chatbot-web with using  Llm powered model .
 - 🎥 A Zoom-like video call app with real-time translation and AI features
 - 🤖 Build real AI agent and Social Media manager Bots